 The second biggest lake in Metro Vancouver, Pitt Lake is a beautiful body of water that’s surrounded by mountains and nature just north of Pitt Meadows.

-In the Lower Mainland, only Harrison Lake is larger.
+In the Lower Mainland, only Harrison Lake by Harrison Hot Springs is larger.

 Pitt Lake in Pitt Meadows